skullkey/hotwing_dash/README.md

 **Profile** - The profile is a URL to the airfoil coordinates.
 The software accepts Selig and Lednicer type coordinates files

+**ProfileThickness** - Thickness as percentage (optional).
+For example 10, means the profile thickness is scaled to be max 10% of the chord.

 **Width** - We know the width from the design above is 330mm at the root.

 **LeadingEdgeOffset** - We want the tip of the airfoil to be at 0 - I.E. we don't want to move it.